LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

-\citet{kelly2023there} extract narrative planning domains and problems from input stories using a one-shot prompt, iterating with a second prompt conditioned on the planner's error message until a successful plan is found. \citet{smirnov2024generatingconsistentpddldomains} utilize pre-processing steps like JSON markup generation, consistency checks, and error correction loops.
-Their framework also includes a ``reachability analysis'' pipeline to extract feedback from flawed domains or unreachable problems, alongside a dependency analysis to check predicate usage across both files. \textbf{ISR-LLM} \citep{zhou2023isrllmiterativeselfrefinedlarge} does not offer any feedback mechanisms to fix PDDL specifications; however, it does introduce self-refinement during the plan generation phase by incorporating the external validator tool, VAL \citep{howey2004val}. \citet{Sakib_2024} generate multiple high-level task plans in Knowledge Graphs (KG), refine the network by removing unreliable components, and feed the task plan to an LLM to extract the PDDL domain and problem files for low-level robot skills.
+Hybrid modeling combines PDDL domain and problem systems. \citet{kelly2023there} extract narrative planning domains and problems from input stories using a one-shot prompt, iterating with a second prompt conditioned on the planner's error message until a successful plan is found. \textbf{ISR-LLM} \citep{zhou2023isrllmiterativeselfrefinedlarge} does not offer any feedback mechanisms to fix PDDL specifications; however, it does introduce self-refinement during the plan generation phase by incorporating the external validator tool, VAL \citep{howey2004val}. \citet{Sakib_2024} generate multiple high-level task plans in Knowledge Graphs (KG), prunes unnecessary components, and feed the task plan to an LLM to extract the PDDL domain and problem files for low-level robot skills.
 Conversely, \textbf{DELTA} \citep{liu2024deltadecomposedefficientlongterm} initially generates PDDL files and a scene graph, followed by pruning unnecessary details from the graph to focus on relevant items.